Quick facts

 - If you hang a trap with a lure, wait until you have caught a total of five flies.

-- Spray again and repeat the whole process, as needed.
+- Spray again as you continue to check traps for new catches and repeat the whole process as needed.

 - You might have to spray for apple maggot three or four times per season.

-Fortunately, the number of apple maggot adults reduces as the season progresses and you should be able to stop spraying sometime in August.
+Fortunately, the number of apple maggot adults decreases as the season progresses, and you should be able to stop spraying after flies stop being caught in traps.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Be sure that the plant you wish to treat is listed on the label of the pesticide you intend to use.
 And observe the number of days between pesticide application and when you can harvest your crop.
 Remember, the label is the law.